 - 7. As far as practicable, compensation must be assessed for each source of damages separately; - 8.
 When the property sought to be taken is encumbered by a mortgage or other lien, and the indebtedness secured thereby is not due at the time of the entry of the judgment, the amount of such indebtedness may be, at the option of the plaintiff, deducted from the judgment, and the lien of the mortgage or other lien shall be continued until such indebtedness is paid; except that if such lien is for ad valorem taxes upon the property, the amount of such taxes for which, as between the plaintiff and the defendant, the plaintiff is liable under Section 1252.1 may not be deducted from the judgment. - SEC.
-2. Section 1252.1 is added to the Code of Civil Procedure, to read: - 1252.1.
-(1) As between the plaintiff and defendant, the plaintiff is liable for the payment of any ad valorem taxes upon the property sought to be condemned that (a) are allocable to that part of the fiscal year that begins on the date that the title to the property vests in the plaintiff or the plaintiff takes possession of the property, whichever is earlier, and (b) are not subject to cancellation under Chapter 4 (commencing with Section 4986) of Part 9 of Division 1 of the Revenue and Taxation Code or refund under Chapter 5 (commencing with Section 5096) of Part 9 of Division 1 of the Revenue and Taxation Code. - (2) If the defendant pays any taxes for which, as between the plaintiff and defendant, the plaintiff is liable under subdivision (1) of this section, the plaintiff shall pay to the defendant a sum equal to the amount of such taxes for which the plaintiff is liable.
+2. Section 1252.1 is added to the Code of Civil Procedure, to read: - 1252.1 (1) As between the plaintiff and defendant, the plaintiff is liable for the payment of any ad valorem taxes upon the property sought to be condemned that (a) are allocable to that part of the fiscal year that begins on the date that the title to the property vests in the plaintiff or the plaintiff takes possession of the property, whichever is earlier, and (b) are not subject to cancellation under Chapter 4 (commencing with Section 4986) of Part 9 of Division 1 of the Revenue and Taxation Code or refund under Chapter 5 (commencing with Section 5096) of Part 9 of Division 1 of the Revenue and Taxation Code. - (2) If the defendant has paid any taxes for which, as between the plaintiff and defendant, the plaintiff is liable under subdivision (1) of this section, the plaintiff shall pay to the defendant a sum equal to the amount of such taxes for which the plaintiff is liable.

 - (3) If the title to the property vests in the plaintiff or if the plaintiff takes possession of the property prior to judgment, the amount the defendant is entitled to be paid under subdivision (2) of this section shall be claimed at the time and in the manner provided for claiming costs.
 If title to the property does not vest in the plaintiff and if the plaintiff does not take possession thereof prior to judgment, the amount the defendant is entitled to be paid under subdivision (2) of this section shall be claimed within 30 days after the title vests in the plaintiff or within 30 days after payment of such taxes, whichever is later, and shall be claimed in the manner provided for claiming costs. - SEC.
 3. Section 5096 of the Revenue and Taxation Code is amended to read: - 5096.
-(1) On order of the board of supervisors, any taxes paid before or after delinquency shall be refunded if they were: - (a) Paid more than once. - (b) Erroneously or illegally collected. - (c) Paid on an assessment in excess of the cash value of the property by reason of the assessor's clerical error. - (d) Paid on an assessment of improvements when the improvements did not exist on the lien date. - (2) On order of the board of supervisors, any taxes paid before or after delinquency shall be refunded if they are properly allocable to that part of the fiscal year which began on the date the property was acquired became exempt from taxation under the laws of the United States, or (b) by the State or by any county, city, school district or other public agency, and because of such public acquisition became not subject to sale for delinquent taxes.
+(1) On order of the board of supervisors, any taxes paid before or after delinquency shall be refunded if they were: - (a) Paid more than once. - (b) Erroneously or illegally collected. - (c) Paid on an assessment in excess of the cash value of the property by reason of the assessor's clerical error. - (d) Paid on an assessment of improvements when the improvements did not exist on the lien date. - (2) On order of the board of supervisors, there shall be refunded that portion of the taxes paid before or after delinquency which is allocable to that part of the fiscal year which began on the date the property was acquired